Leader of an organization with 300 employees across a matrixed nationwide team

 The next phase of work was a collaborative process with organizational leaders to identify and enact a number of operational changes needed to meaningfully implement the strategy.
 This included establishing a governance council with accountability for delivering on the strategy, building processes and systems for integrated planning and communication, and standing up a new, integrated team responsible for operational strategy implementation.

 With a clearly articulated strategy and a governance model in place, the final step was to look at the organization’s operating model and identify ways of working needed to successfully execute the strategy.
-Through partnership with leadership, it was determined that to effectively execute, the organization needed to be restructured so that all regions would report to the same centralized leader.
+It quickly became clear that to do this, the organization needed to be restructured so that all regions would report to the same centralized leader.
 We supported the client to drive this transition –– including redesigning the operating model to create new shared service and enterprise teams, identifying critical gaps in skills and capabilities, hiring the right people into key roles, and building understanding of the changes through compelling communications to employees and stakeholders.